Synthetic fibered $(\infty,1)$-category theory: (Iso)inner families

 \item[$\ref{thm:rezk-i-local} \implies \ref{thm:rezk-j-local}$:] Let $f:\iso_B(x,y)$, $x,y:B$.
 By assumption, any $g:B^\walkBinv$ with $\partial_k(g)=x$ is uniquely determined up to homotopy.
 Thus, $f=\id_x$.\qedhere \end{enumerate} \end{proof}

-\paragraph{NB} Note that even though the $!_\walkBinv$-local and the $\partial_k$-local Segal types coincide, this is not true for families/fibrations.
-As a counterexample, consider \eg~$1+1\to \walkBinv$.
-Being $\partial_k$-local is stronger in general.
+\paragraph{NB} Even though the $!_\walkBinv$-local and the $j_k$-local Segal types coincide, the relative version of this statement is not true: not every $!_\walkBinv$-orthogonal family or map is $j_k$-orthogonal.
+As a counterexample, consider~$\unit+\unit\to \walkBinv$.